Photography by Brian Moody

 In April 1995, Bud Welch’s 23-year-old daughter, Julie Marie, was killed in the bombing of the Murrah Federal Building in Oklahoma City along with 167 others.
 In the months after her death, Bud changed from supporting the death penalty for Timothy McVeigh and Terry Nichols to taking a public stand against it.
 In 2001 Timothy McVeigh was executed for his part in the bombing.

-In December 1998, after Tim McVeigh had been sentenced to death, I had a chance to meet Bill McVeigh at his home near Buffalo.
+In December 1998, after Tim Mcveigh had been sentenced to death, I had a chance to meet Bill Mcveigh at his home near Buffalo.
 I wanted to show him that I did not blame him.
-His youngest daughter also wanted to meet me, and after Bill had showed me his garden, the three of us sat around the kitchen table.
+His youngest daughter, Jennifer, also wanted to meet me, and after Bill had showed me his garden, the three of us sat around the kitchen table.
 Up on the wall were family snapshots, including Tim’s graduation picture.
 They noticed that I kept looking up at it, so I felt compelled to say something.
-“God, what a good looking kid,” I said.
+‘God, what a good-looking kid,’ I said.

-Six months after the bombing a poll taken in Oklahoma City of victims’ families and survivors showed that 85% wanted the death penalty for Tim McVeigh.
+Six months after the bombing a poll taken in oklahoma City of victims’ families and survivors showed that 85 per cent wanted the death penalty for Tim Mcveigh.
 Six years later that figure had dropped to nearly half, and now most of those who supported his execution have come to believe it was a mistake.
-In other words, they didn’t feel any better after Tim McVeigh was taken from his cell and killed.
+In other words, they didn’t feel any better after Tim Mcveigh was taken from his cell and killed.